EricDelerue/cornermusic/README.md

 - implement a social bar to share each track on a social network.

 - setup and configure Eslint.

-## iTunes API issues

-Sometimes, the iTunes API rejects single words without uppercase letters, such as sting or gaga (CORS issue).
-Try with Sting or Lady Gaga.
-It is advisable to insist and insert several words for the search.

 ## What this app currently do: